Jplaudir8/OOP-in-Java/Solving Problems with Software/README.md

 The following projects have been developed by addressing problems using a method called the seven-step approach.
 This sort of framework has the following steps:

-1. Work the example by hand.
+1. Work a small example.
 2. Write Down what you did.
 3. Find patterns.
 4. Check by hand.